Stimulant Addiction Treatment in Chiang Mai, Thailand

 - 32 staff, 10 clients: Attention that larger inpatient programs at other treatment centers cannot match.

-- Prescribed exercise: Tong (sports science background) prescribes exercise for dopamine restoration rather than offering optional gym access.
+- Prescribed exercise: Tong (sports science background) prescribes exercise for dopamine restoration via the fitness and nutrition program rather than offering optional gym access.

 Jintara is located in Chiang Mai, surrounded by mountains and away from the triggers of city life.
 The environment supports the recovery process from day one.